top of page

 Salt and pepper to taste

 Thinly slice (3mm) the zucchini using a mandolin, or cut by hand as thin as possible.
-Layer on a lined baking tray and sprinkle with pepper and salt and spray with oil.
-Broil in the oven for 3-4 minutes till they just start to turn brown in spots.
-Alternatively, you can grill the zucchini slices or pan fry them to get them slightly cooked.
+Layer on a lined baking tray and sprinkle with pepper and salt, and spray with oil.
+Broil in the oven for 3-4 minutes till they start to turn brown in spots.
+Alternatively, you can grill the zucchini slices or pan-fry them to cook them slightly.

-Halve the chilies, remove seeds and ribs.
+Halve the chillies, remove seeds and ribs.
 Sprinkle with salt and pepper and spray with oil.
-Broil, grill or sauté the chilies till soft.
+Broil, grill or sauté the chillies till soft.
 When cooled, slice on the diagonal.
 You can do these with the zucchini, but the cooking times will vary.
-When grilled, you can peel off the skins if desired, and slice into thin ribbons.
+When grilled, you can peel off the skins if desired and slice into thin ribbons.

-Mix the yogurt with the lemon/lime juice, garlic, salt and pepper.
-Taste the sauce, it should be bright, tangy and pop with flavor.
+Mix the yoghurt with the lemon or lime juice, garlic, salt, and pepper.
+Taste the sauce, it should be bright, tangy and pop with flavour.

-To serve, layer the zucchini on a flat bowl.
-Sprinkle the peppers all over, drizzle the yogurt sauce.
+To serve, layer the zucchini in a flat bowl.
+Sprinkle the peppers evenly, and drizzle with the yoghurt sauce.
 Sprinkle the dill, walnuts and feta crumbles.
-Serve immediately with pita (optional) if desired.
+Serve immediately, accompanied by pita (optional) if desired.

 • Facebook